 Yeah, I know everyone pretty much glosses over the “Jehoshaphat the father of Jehoram, Jehoram the father of Uzziah" stuff and so on.
 And why not, right?
 I mean, it’s pretty much like reading through an Old Testament phone book.
-BUT, when it comes to Jesus’s lineage, there’s actually a really awesome story in there. … Continue reading Jesus’s Lineage – My FAVORITE Christmas Story.
+BUT, when it comes to Jesus’s lineage, there’s actually a really awesome story in there. … Continue reading (Reprised) Jesus’s Lineage – My FAVORITE Christmas Story.
 For real.

 For a brief period three years ago, almost to the day, I was homeless.
 (By brief, I mean “two hours.”)
 Voluntarily.
 This post is about what I learned – and who I met – when I decided to dress “homeless” and stand on a street corner in Baltimore panhandling for change.
 The Backstory: Coming out … Continue reading My Afternoon as a Homeless Man

 In my prior post, I showed the inconsistencies in the notion that all life evolved from one single point, notably out of the sea.
 For the sake of argument, let's assume that it happened as the scientific explanation claims.
 As time passes, things get bigger, and eventually we end up with dinosaurs.
 That is, until … Continue reading The Atheists’ Faith, Part 4 (of 4)

 In my prior post, I explained the unlikeliness (impossibility?) of simple, organic atoms randomly combining to get living DNA, and then the even more unlikelier leap to single-cell organisms.
 This week, the cells have to become lots of things.
 Assuming that our young Earth is filled with all different types of self-reproducing cells, and that … Continue reading The Atheists’ Faith, Part 3 (of 4)